The Initial Value Problem for Singular SPDEs via Rough Paths: Argument for Theorem : Treatment of the linear problem

-\textbf{Step 1:} \textit{(Regularity for the forcing of the equation solved by $w$)} \quad In this step we show that, for any point $x \in \mathbb{R}^2$, the bound
+$i)$ \textbf{Step 1:} \textit{(Regularity for the forcing of the equation solved by $w$)} \quad In this step we show that, for any point $x \in \mathbb{R}^2$, the bound

-holds, where we use Definition \ref{extensions} to denote the trivial extension.
+holds, where we use Definition \ref{extensions}.
 By the bounds in Lemma \ref{lemma:norm} and the equivalence in Lemma \ref{equivnorm}, we interpret this as information on the $C^{2\alpha-2}$-norm.
 To obtain \eqref{Step_2_conclusion}, we first notice that on $\mathbb{R}^2_+$ the expression $\partial_2 q - a \partial_1^2 q +q$ is classical since $q$ is smooth for positive times.
 Applying Leibniz' rule we find that

 Notice that we have $\partial_2 \vi^{\prime}( x , \bar{a}(x)) = \bar{a}(x) \partial_1^2 \vi^{\prime}( x , \bar{a}(x)) - \vi^{\prime}(x, \bar{a}(x))$ due to \eqref{constant_coeff_ivp_body} and $ \partial_2\bar{a}= \partial_1^2 \bar{a}$ from \eqref{a_equn}.
-Plugging in these identities, we obtain:
+Plugging in these identities, we obtain